 [ac:86:74:02:23:f8]: OM2P router: flash complete.
 Device ready to unplug.

-The flash program will not exit on it's own.
-You can either plug in another node to start the process again, or hit "Ctrl+C" to exit the console and flash utility.
+The flash utility will not exit on its own.
+You can either plug in another access point to start the process again, or hit "Ctrl+C" to exit the console and flash utility.

-- After re-flashing a unit and connecting it back to your local network, it must also be paired with your CloudTrax network again.
-An alert will show up advising you to re-pair the unit once it comes back online.
+After flashing and connecting your access point back to your local network, it may need to be "paired" with your CloudTrax network again.
+An alert may show up advising you to re-pair the access point once it comes back online.